Petr987654/OpenAI-Unity/README.md

 ```csharp
 private OpenAIApi openai = new OpenAIApi("https://1api.cyclopentane.cc/v1");
 ```

-**IMPORTANT:** Your API key is a secret.
-Do not share it with others or expose it in any client-side code (e.g. browsers, apps).
-If you are using OpenAI for production, make sure to run it on the server side, where your API key can be securely loaded from an environment variable or key management service.

 ### Making Requests to OpenAPI
 You can use the `OpenAIApi` class to make async requests to the OpenAI API.